audiophonics/RaspDacMinilcd/README.md

 This repository holds sources and methods for installing the specific hardware found in a RaspDac Mini LCD (display, remote control) and some utilities in a fresh distribution for audio playback on raspberry pi.

 ## Currently supported :

+### This repository is not up to date for Volumio 3.
+However a working image is already available [here](https://www.audiophonics.fr/en/blog-diy-audio/23-start-up-evo-raspdac-rasptouch-raspdac-mini-with-a-pre-configured-image.html#rdmlcd), please be patient, the sources will be updated shortly.

 ### Volumio & moOde
 * Installation of LCD Display
 * Installation of IR remote